excelelectricalswork/Excel-electricals/README.md

   text-decoration: none;
   white-space: nowrap; /* Keeps link text on one line */ }
-/* Target section headings specifically */
+/* Add padding to the top of each section */ section {
-section h2, .section-title {
-  margin-top: 30px; /* Increase this value to push it further down */
-  padding-top: 10px;
-}
+  padding-top: 40px; /* Creates space between navbar and heading */ }

         body {